 Pregnancy is a process that involves a lot of changes in the body, both internally and externally.
 Vaginal discharge is not unknown to women as they may experience some form of it in their lives.
-However, a white, jelly-like discharge during pregnancy may pique your curiosity as this form of discharge is mostly unlike the others you may have had.
+However, a white, jelly-like discharge during pregnancy may pique your curiosity as this form of discharge is unlike the others you may have had.
 It also may be thicker and have a weird smell.
 Here is more information on what it is and whether you need to take any special measures for it.

-Is a Jelly-like Discharge During Pregnancy a Matter of Concern?
+Is a Jelly-Like Discharge During Pregnancy a Matter of Concern?

 In most cases, discharge from the vagina that resembles a jelly-like substance and is clear of any colour is absolutely fine and is considered a normal body process.
 However, there are certain scenarios when the discharge might indicate signs of infection or other aspects to be examined.
 These are:

 - The vaginal region is slightly swollen, which may or may not be accompanied by pain

 - Urination irritates, itches, or causes a burning sensation